 You can compare tax policies across US locations using the tools below.
 Click here for a quick start guide.

-For more guidance about sugary drink tax policy design, please see “Best Practices in Designing Local Taxes on Sugary Drinks” by ChangeLab Solutions and Healthy Food America (released March 2016), and contact Sara Soka at Healthy Food America for more information: firstname.lastname@example.org.
+For more guidance about sugary drink tax policy design, please see “Best Practices in Designing Local Taxes on Sugary Drinks” by ChangeLab Solutions and Healthy Food America (released March 2016), or contact Clancey Bateman with Healthy Food America for more information: firstname.lastname@example.org